 What Should I Avoid Feeding My Dog if They Have an Upset Stomach?

-To help prevent an upset stomach in dogs, it is important to avoid feeding table scraps, switching dog food too quickly, or overfeeding your dog.
+To help prevent an upset stomach in dogs, avoiding feeding table scraps, switching dog food too quickly, or overfeeding your dog is essential.

 Is There Anything I Should Do Before Providing My Dog With Natural Remedies?